jdebacker/OG-ETH/docs/book/content/calibration/macro.md

 ### Government Debt

 The path of government debt is endogenous.
-But the initial value is exogenous.
+But the initial value and the steady-state (long-run) value are exogenous.
 To avoid converting between model units and dollars, we calibrate the initial debt to GDP ratio, rather than the dollar value of the debt.
-This is the model parameter $\alpha_D$.
+This is the model parameter $\alpha_D$ and the parameter name in [`ogeth_default_parameters.json`](https://github.com/EAPD-DRB/OG-ETH/blob/main/ogeth/ogeth_default_parameters.json) is `initial_debt_ratio`.
 We compute this from the ratio of publicly held debt outstanding to GDP.
-Based on 2024 values, this gives us a ratio of 0.327.
+Based on the 2019 value reported by the World Bank, the initial debt-to-GDP ratio in Ethiopia is 0.314.[^macro_wb_DY]

 #### Interest rates on government debt